Can Airlines Detect Dummy Tickets? Explained Clearly

 Keep your PDF ready during your visa appointment in case the staff asks to verify.

-By following these steps, you’ll have embassy-ready reservations that meet all the requirements without wasting money on a real flight ticket too early.
+By following these steps, you’ll have reservations that meet all the requirements without wasting money on a real flight ticket too early.

 Can Airlines Detect Dummy Ticket: The Bottom Line